Our Board is made up of 5 citizens of North Port with over 30 years of residency and environmental field experience between them.

-Debbie is our Land Manager in her individual capacity, having over 30 years of experience managing public lands while employed by Sarasota County, to include the 24,565 acre T. Mabry Carlton Jr. Memorial Reserve.
+Debbie is a 5th generation Florida native, born in Sarasota and our Land Manager in her individual capacity, having over 20 years of experience managing public lands while employed by Sarasota County, to include the 24,565 acre T. Mabry Carlton Jr. Memorial Reserve

 Edie is the Chair of The North Port Friends of Wildlife, a chapter of Friends of Sarasota County Parks.
 NPFOWL was founded in 2014 by individuals who, in light of North Port's fast paced growth, felt wildlife and wildlife habitat needed protection.
 Learn more on Facebook or visit www.northportfriendsofwildlife.org.

 Alice is the President of People for Trees, Inc. a 501c3 nonprofit corporation that was founded in 1997 in North Port as a grass-roots effort by citizens concerned about the destruction of the City's tree canopy, largely due to development, to promote the importance of protecting and maintaining a healthy, native tree canopy.
 Learn more on Facebook or visit www.peoplefortrees.com.

 Chuck has been a resident of North Port for over 30 years, and brings a strong knowledge base of City growth and development to the Board of Directors table.